 The petition shall identify the petitioner and the ward, who shall also describe the reasons why he/she is legally incapable of acting on his/her own and attach appropriate evidence, e.g. a medical report.
 The guardian’s proposal itself is also included.

 The court shall order a hearing and appoint a guardian for the person concerned.
 If the ward has expressed a wish to be guardian, the court takes the declaration into account.
-If he or she has not made a preliminary declaration, the court appoints the guardian, keeping in mind the best interests of the ward.
-The guardian does not have to be a close person, there is also the institution of a public guardian.
+If the ward has not made a preliminary declaration, the court shall appoint a guardian taking into account the ward’s best interests.
+The guardian does not have to be only a close person; there is also the institution of a public guardian.
+If no suitable person can be found among the relatives, the guardian may be a municipality or another legal person who acts as a public guardian.